karanmistry0/Mood-Detection/README.md

 - `imghdr`: For image type validation.
 - `cv2` (OpenCV): For advanced image processing.

+## Data
+- Download the dataset from this https://www.kaggle.com/datasets/sanidhyak/human-face-emotions

 ## How to Run
 1. **Install Dependencies**:
    Ensure you have Python installed.
 Use the following command to install the required libraries: